Obtaining an Inca Trail Permit

 Peru has long inspired adventure lust among travellers – and how could it not?
 This vast country combines the wilds of the Amazon Jungle, the towering heights of the Andes, the ever-changing sands of desert dunes and the enigmatic ruins of empires long lost.

-Broken into three distinct geographic regions – coastal desert, Andean mountains and tropical rainforest – it almost feels as though Peru is several distinct countries rolled into one.
+Broken into three distinct geographic regions – coastal desert, Andean mountains and tropical rainforest – it almost feels like Peru is several distinct countries rolled into one.
 In addition, its fresh and distinct local cuisine and vibrant culture means Peru continues to hold the allure that it has maintained for decades.
 Travel in Peru is definitely a memorable and multifaceted experience.

 Spread over 500 square kilometres of desert, these surreal line drawings have puzzled academics and visitors alike for many years.
 The Nazca Lines are a UNESCO World Heritage Site and one of the world’s great mysteries.
 The best way to see the glyphs, including the lizard, monkey and condor, is by air.
 There are scenic flights available from the nearby town of Nazca, offering the chance to come up with your own theory – were they made by an ancient human civilisation, and if so for what purpose, or are they somehow not of this earth?